Human beings are natural storytellers because our entire lives consist of stories.

 The day-to-day details of someone's life story are important:

 - How they grew personally and helped others do the same.

 Remembering these qualities is a really great way to deal with the incoming loss of the person we love, and can help mitigate some of the pain.

 That may not stop our anticipatory anxiety from taking over, though.
 Whether you have a terminally ill family member or friend, an aging family member (but otherwise healthy), or someone is just late for dinner –– our minds predict the ending and often choose the worst possible scenario.

 "It's like we're trying to dress-rehearse tragedy so we can beat vulnerability to the punch," says Brene Brown about those moments when we anticipate the worst-case scenario.

-It is important to know that anticipatory grief is normal, especially when it is tied to a close family member or friend who will soon pass away.
+Anticipatory grief is perfectly normal, especially when tied to a close family member or friend who will soon pass away.
 This response is our body and brain’s way of recognizing and preparing for the inevitable.

 According to VeryWellHealth: “A study of Swedish women who had lost a husband found that 40% of the women found the pre-loss stage more stressful than the post-loss stage,” proving that the anticipatory grief can often be the hardest part.
 It is our fear of the unknown that puts us in this place.

 Here’s the truth: you are not crazy.
 Those fears are real and valid.
 It is normal for anticipatory grief to feel like a roller coaster ride of emotions.